jepstein-eagle/adaptable/packages/adaptable/readme/guides/adaptable-filtering-guide.md

         See the [User Filter Read Me](../functions/user-filter-function.md) for more information on how to create User Filters.

-    - **Named Filters**: filters created by developers at design-time and provided through Predefined Config.

-        Named Filtes contain a Predicate function that will be run each time the filter is evaluated.

-        See the [Named Filter Read Me](../functions/named-filter-function.md) for more information on how to create Named Filters.

     - **Column Values**: the distinct column values for that Column.

         > Read [Showing Distinct Column Values FAQ](../faqs/adaptable-column-values-faq.md) to learn how AdapTable retrieves column values